mtakahiro/gsf/README.rst

 - SED fitting code used in `Morishita et al. (2018a) <http://adsabs.harvard.edu/abs/2018ApJ...856L...4M>`__ and `Morishita et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJ...877..141M/abstract>`__.
 - The main purpose is to explore galaxy star formation histories with a flexible form.
 - The code uses FSPS templates generated via python-fsps.
-- The code was originally designed for HST grism data, but now it can process geranal (e.g.,broad band photometry) dataset too.
+- The code was originally designed for HST grism data, but now it can process a geranal (e.g.,broad band photometry) dataset too.

 ========================================================================================